Cupra Leon interior, tech and comfort

 Comfort

-Much like the SEAT Leon on which it’s based, the Cupra Leon is a nice place to be.
-The sporty bucket seats are even more comfortable than the chairs in the SEAT-branded variant, primarily because they support your lower back and legs better.
+We think the Cupra Leon is much better than the SEAT Leon on which it’s based.
+Those sporty bucket seats are even more comfortable than the chairs in the SEAT-branded variant, primarily because they support your lower back and legs better.

-There’s a bit of road rumble from the rubber-band tyres around the 19-inch alloys on the VZ2 and VZ3 models, but refinement levels are perfectly acceptable otherwise.
-When you’re tootling along at normal speeds, the engine is hushed and wind noise is well suppressed.
-There’s also enough room in the back for a six-foot passenger to sit behind a six-foot driver.
+There’s a bit of road rumble from the rubber-band tyres on the 19-inch alloys fitted to the VZ2 and VZ3 models, but refinement is perfectly acceptable otherwise.
+Even at motorway speeds, the engine is hushed, and wind noise is well suppressed.
+If anything, we wish the Cupra was a rowdier than the SEAT.
+It’s a little too composed for a sporty hatchback.